Eltanio-one/JumpIn/README.md

 Any gym can create an account, and then list their available machines that users can plan to use in a session.
 If any machines are under repair, the gym can list this and it will update the available machines that are shown to the users.
 When users create an account, they can register to their gym to enable session planning.
 Planning a session is the crux of JumpIn, where a user lists 5 machines in order they wish to use, and the JumpIn algorithm will search through a lobby of other users sessions and return a list of optimal JumpIn partners to each user based on how similarly matched the sessions are.
-Users can then send a session request to the user they want to JumpIn with, and this user can accept or decline the request and start a chat with the requester to organise when to meet to JumpIn.
+Users can then send a session request to the user they want to JumpIn with, and this user can accept or decline the request and start a chat with the requester to organise when to meet and JumpIn.

 JumpIn v1 was created by Dan Haver, who can be contacted via [email](mailto:haverd08@gmail.com).